-Just because you are splitting the costs of groceries doesn’t mean you have to pay full price.
+Just because you are splitting the costs of groceries doesn’t mean you have to pay the total price.
 Save money where you can, when you can.

 Either you all go grocery shopping together, rotate who goes, or pair up depending on how many roommates you have.

-This is only fair so that everyone participates in this chore as not everyone likes to do it.
+It’s only fair that everyone participates in this chore as not everyone likes to do it.

-One con to grocery splitting 100% is that you will pay for food that you don’t like, won’t eat much of or won’t eat any at all.
+One con to grocery splitting 100% is that you will pay for food you don’t like, won’t eat much of, or won’t eat any.

-There is always one roommate in the bunch that eats more than the rest of you so portion control may be lopsided.
+One roommate in the bunch always eats more than the rest of you so that portion control may be lopsided.

 It’s hard to control this unless you can divide portions of all your food.

-We all ate different foods so we kept grocery shopping for food personal.
+We ate different foods, so we kept grocery shopping for food personally.

-What we did split on were products that were common or that we wouldn’t need to have more than 1 of in the refrigerator.
+We split on products that were common or wouldn’t need more than one in the refrigerator.

-Products such as ketchup, mustard, mayonnaise, baking supplies such as flour, baking powder, etc. we all pitched in on to buy.
+Products such as ketchup, mustard, mayonnaise, and baking supplies such as flour, baking powder, etc., pitched in to buy.

-The best grocery list app I’ve come across is the mobile Flipp app where you can get coupons, check sales prices, and compare from various stores plus create a grocery list at the same time.
+The best grocery list app is the mobile Flipp app, where you can get coupons, check sales prices, compare stores, and create a grocery list simultaneously.

-Using a mobile grocery app is a great way to save time and ensure you don’t lose a paper grocery list which is fairly easy to do, ask my wife.
+Using a mobile grocery app is a great way to save time and ensure you don’t lose a paper grocery list which is pretty easy to do; ask my wife.

-Then again she’s left her iPhone on the grocery store shelf before too.
+Then again, she left her iPhone on the grocery store shelf.

 Doing it the old-fashioned way is how we grocery shop because we don’t have a data plan on my wife’s smartphone.